numericalEFT/MCIntegration.jl/README.md

 Note that you need to install the package [MPI.jl](https://github.com/JuliaParallel/MPI.jl) to use the MPI mode.
 See this [link](https://juliaparallel.github.io/MPI.jl/stable/configuration/) for the instruction on the configuration.

 The user essentially doesn't need to write additional code to support the parallelization.
 The only tricky part is the output: only the function `MCIntegratoin.sample` of the root node returns meaningful estimates, while other workers simply returns `nothing`.

+# Algorithm
+The internal algorithm and some simple benchmarks can be found in the [document](docs/src/man/important_sampling.md).

 # Q&A